SÃO LOURENÇO BARROCAL–A RENOVATED FARMSTEAD IN ALENTEJO PORTUGAL

 I really was looking forward to riding one of these great beasts, but there was a mix up in my reservations and then the vet made a visit and had to give the horses vaccinations.
 Actually, I think Pedro the horse whisperer actually took one look at me and thought to himself: “Hmmmm, this guy looks more like a pool boy than a ranch hand.
 Soft hands.
 Let’s pull the ole Vaccination Routine… ”.
 Next time.

-Swimming at São Lourenço do Barrocal
+São Lourenço do Barrocal horse barn bench

 You should go here.